L-Lamont/l-lamont.github.io/_posts/2025-4-13-experiment-0.md

 get done in the work tasks for the week & then write up the task list.
 Hopefully that will let my simple mind remember what it has to do each day.

+---

+Ok so it is now Sunday night and I wont call this experiment a success.
+The main issue was the ambiguity in the planning & poor impulse control.
+To remedy this I have now defined & implemented some more ways to spend my time productively e.g. writing on this website & working on a specific side project (not just studying a topic broadly by reading a textbook, because that isn't working for me) as well as the usual exercise, stretching, meditation, etc. For this weeks schedule I have setup more consistent timing of tasks & ensured I have allocated enough time for things I want to make progress towards.
+I don't understand why I don't schedule tasks at consistent times during the day so I will be trialling a more regimented schedule like eating lunch at 12:00, getting up at a fixed time etc. I eat the same thing for breakfast most days so I obviously don't have an issue with repetition (a fun / sad fact about me is that I have had porridge for breakfast 53 days in a row... jesus that is a confronting stat, probably should change that).
+Anyway I will either update this or a new post with more results later.
+Thanks for reading the ramblings of an idiot :).